The Whole of the Moon: Covers

 "The Whole of the Moon" was covered by Jennifer Warnes on her 1992 album The Hunter, by Mandy Moore on her 2003 album Coverage, by Human Drama on the compilation New Wave Goes to Hell, by folk singer-songwriter Peter Mulvey on his 1995 album Rapture, by Terry Reid on his album The Driver and by Susan McFadden on the Celtic Woman album Destiny.
 Steve Hogarth of Marillion has included it in his solo "h natural" shows.
 It was also a hit on the Balearic dance scene in the 1980s and has appeared on numerous other compilations.

 Prince covered the song at Ronnie Scott's Jazz Club during his 2014 Hit & Run tour, and again at the Paisley Park Studios during a Dance Rally for Peace in May 2015.
 "He's so strict about people filming gigs on their phones, no one's posted it on YouTube," rued Mike Scott.
 "However, I understand it was a piano-and-vocal solo version.
 Boy, would I love to hear that."

 Mike Scott included a live solo version on his 1995 single "Building the City of Light".

+Frightened Rabbit covered the song for BBC Scotland’s Hogmanay celebrations in 2012.
+After lead vocalist Scott Hutchison’s death, Mike Scott praised his vocal as full of emotion and truth.

 U2 used it as their walk-up song during much of The Joshua Tree Tours 2017 and 2019.
 Scott said of U2's version "They performed it in a medley with 'Where the Streets Have No Name' on one of their tours, maybe 10 years ago, which was a very cool acknowledgement that the two songs have the same chorus melody.
 People keep telling me it plays just before they take the stage on their Joshua Tree tours, and that's supercool too.
 They must feel it sets the scene, and I can dig that."

+The Killers covered the song at the 2018 Glasgow TRNSMT festival of which Brandon Flowers described it as "One of the finest songs I've ever heard" before dedicating it to all the women in the audience.

 Kirin J. Callinan released a cover of the song and an accompanying video clip in 2019.
-The track marked the first single from Callinan's third record, Return To Center.
+The track marked the first single from Callinan's third album, Return To Center.

+Fiona Apple recorded a cover of the song in 2019, which appeared in the finale of the Showtime TV series The Affair.

 The electronic-house group Little Caesar released an indie dance version in the UK in 1990.
 It reached No. 68 in the UK Singles Chart.

-Bryan Ewald (of Starbelly, Jarflys...) released a version in 2021.
-Performing all of the instruments himself.

 In the Father Ted episode "Hell", Father Noel Furlong (Graham Norton) sings a very aggressive version with his youth group members in a caravan.

+Bleachers regularly play a cover of the song at their shows including at their Radio City performance in July 2022.
+This cover was subsequently released as part of the live album Live at Radio City.